Writer Melissa Alvarado Sierra’s Guide to San Juan

 What to eat?

-"For breakfast in Old San Juan, go straight to Cafetería Mallorca for a mallorca and coffee.
-For a more polished morning, Café Regina on Calle Loíza does beautiful coffee and breakfast plates.
+"For breakfast in Old San Juan, go straight to Cafetería Mallorca for a classic mallorca and coffee.
+For a more polished morning, Café Regina on Calle Loíza has yummy coffee and breakfast plates.
 For lunch or dinner, Vianda in Santurce is one of the island’s smartest tables, and Verde Mesa in Old San Juan is still one of the loveliest rooms for a slower, more intimate meal.
-If you want a celebratory dinner, book Marmalade.
-And for classic Puerto Rican flavor, do La Casita Blanca (be ready for long lines) or drive thirty five minutes from San Juan to my hometown Cayey for delicious lechón."
+If you want a celebratory dinner, I highly suggest booking Mar y Rosa for elegant, modern dining and excellent sunset views.
+And for classic Puerto Rican flavor, do El Jibarito in Old San Juan or La Casita Blanca in Santurce (but be ready for long lines) or just drive thirty five minutes from San Juan to my hometown Cayey for delicious lechón."

 What to wear?